atm0sph3r3/ansible-role-docker/README.md

 Role Name
 =========
-This role is designed to configure a new environment to use Docker.
+This role is designed to configure a new environment to use Docker on Fedora.
 It includes installing Docker, Docker Compose, and provisions device mapper storage.
 See [Docker](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/) for more information about device mapper-based storage.

 Requirements
 ------------